 It is normal to pass wind a few hours after you eat baked beans, especially if you eat a lot in one sitting, or have not eaten them for a while!
 However, some people experience discomfort and bloating after eating foods such as bread, garlic and onions.
 This is not “normal” and is typical of IBS.
 These foods may cause abdominal pain in a gut that is “hypersensitive” to the additional pressure created by such gases.
 This would also put you on the IBS end of the spectrum.
 Pain, bloating and wind tend to be associated with gas production and constipation.

 Certain foods (e.g. prunes) can soften bowel motions by drawing fluid into the gut.
 This is normal and useful for alleviating constipation.
 However, some people find that eating certain FODMAP foods causes diarrhoea because way too much fluid is drawn into the bowel.
 That is not normal, and can be one of the most frustrating issues for IBS sufferers.
-Some of my clients have been brave enough to share their stories here, so you don’t feel like you are the only one in the world who is constantly on the loo or looking for one?

 You start by taking out the foods that could be getting “fermented” by gut bacteria, which results in gases that expand, bloating the tummy.
 Then, you gradually re-introduce these foods in a certain way, while also working on other issues such as stress, gut bacteria and lifestyle.
 Eventually you reach what we call the threshold level, where you remain free from symptoms, with a varied diet as possible.